When will Rise of Skywalker be on Disney+? How to watch latest Star Wars film online

 In an end of an era, an instalment of the Skywalker saga will hit home entertainment one last time.

-However, Rise of Skywalker launches in a much more exciting time than its predecessors – not only do we now have widespread digital releases, but new platform Disney+ is about to launch.
+However, Rise of Skywalker launches in a much more exciting time than its predecessors – not only do we now have widespread digital releases, but new platform Disney+ is available for use.

-So will Rise of Skywalker be available on Disney+ UK?
+So is Rise of Skywalker available on Disney+ UK?
 And if not, how can I watch it?

 When will Star Wars Rise of Skywalker be on Disney Plus UK?